Help for When It's Hot

 Cooling centers are NOT open at this time.

-In the meantime, you can check this interactive map of library branches, pools, community centers and other cooling spaces, and make a plan to cool off when it’s hot.
+Check this interactive map of library branches, pools, community centers and other cooling spaces, and make a plan to cool off when it’s hot.
 Always confirm hours and locations of libraries before you go.
-Remember that some libraries are closed for construction.
+Remember that several libraries are closed for construction.
+Bookmark this webpage (multco.us/hot) for the latest updates on cooling centers and other resources to stay safe on hot days.

 Community members are advised to take care when working or playing outside in the midday heat.
 People attending outdoor events under the sun, as well as those without indoor cooling, are especially encouraged to be mindful of heat safety.

-Now is also a time to make a plan for petschildren, elders and those with medical conditions, all of whom are more vulnerable to heat illness.
+Now is also a time to make a plan for petschildren, adults 50+, and those with medical conditions, all of whom are more vulnerable to heat illness.
+Those facing the highest risk of heat-related illness include:

 Support our community

-If you’re interested in supporting our community during severe heat, prepare now to help out as an Emergency Shelter Volunteer if Multnomah County opens cooling centers or shelters (Disaster Resource Centers).
-Attend an upcoming info session or training — including ones happening this week on Tuesday, July 15.
+Interested in supporting our community during future heat events?
+Prepare now to help out as an emergency shelter volunteer if Multnomah County opens cooling centers or shelters (Disaster Resource Centers) and requests help from community volunteers.

 Consider hosting a misting station.
 Or work with the Office of Emergency Management to create a Disaster Resource Center.